Herman, Morton, The Architecture of Victorian Sydney, 1964

 architectural talents and, with an increasing international

-welcome addition to the very few books available on Australian
+addition to the very few books available on Australian architects

-architects and architecture.
-It documents 23 of his projects,
+and architecture.
+It documents 23 of his projects, ranging from the

-emergency relief-housing unit made from a recycled shipping
+unit made from a recycled shipping container.
+Beautifully

 Electa, Italy, 2005, 161pp, HB. $A 89.95